Ecwid/ecwid-api-docs/includes/_startersite.md

 Field | Type | Description
 ----- | ---- | -----------
-dayfrom | string | Day of the week at the start of period dayto | string | Day of the week at the end of period hourfrom | string | Opening hours of a working day hourto | string | Closing hours of a working day
+day | string | Days of the week or dates hour | string | Opening and closing hours for the set days

 #### ContactUsListInfo